Our Mission: To provide excellent educational experiences to the students attending the Bayport – Blue Point Union Free School District

 Howard Rowland, Treasurer

-Howard is a partner in LI’s largest non-residential building construction firm as well as a 30 year resident of Blue Point.
+Howard is a partner in Long Island’s largest non-residential building construction firm as well as a 30 year resident of Blue Point.
 He has three grown daughters (special-ed teacher, school psychologist and registered nurse) all of whom benefited tremendously from the education they received at BBP.
 “It’s time for me to pay back by helping start SEED and tapping outside sources to support science and math programs to help develop future architects engineers and tradesmen.”

 Kathy is a Blue Point resident and both of her children are BBP graduates.
 Her expertise is invaluable.
 She has taught in our district for thirty years and served as the academic advisor for our award winning Sixth Grade School Science Research program.
 After retiring in 2013, she was invited by Brookhaven National Labs to judge student work in their BNL May science fair.
 Kathy is the Past President of the BBP Teacher’s Association.
 Originally invited by the board to serve as our founding advisory member, we are happy to welcome her as a voting board member.